larisaescobar/public/content/developers/distributor/widget/integrations.md

 ##### Tracking with Mews Merchant and source attribution

 When you have Mews Merchant set up, a payment by a customer is legally required to happen on our domain.
 Therefore, all the transactions during a checkout are attributed to Mews domain.
-This is an unfortunate limitation of the checkout process, that we cannot currently overcome.
+This is an unfortunate limitation of the checkout process that we cannot currently overcome.

 ### Troubleshooting

-#### There are no events or ecommerce transactions tracked after redirect to Mews Merchant page
+#### There are no events or ecommerce transactions tracked after a redirect to the Mews Merchant page

 You have probably included the container in your website, however, you haven't set the container id in Distributor.
 Meaning that after the redirect, Distributor will not know anything about your container.
 You should use [`gtmContainerId`](#gtmContainerId).